 Five of Kleiner’s Laws

-The bio page for Eugene Kleiner on the KPBC site lists a number of Kleiner’s Laws, here are my top five:
+There used to be a bio page for Eugene Kleiner on the KPBC site that listed a number of Kleiner’s Laws (some are captured on his Wikipedia page), here are my top five:

 In the case of Genentech the demand for insulin was clear based on the current use of purified animal-sourced insulin used by diabetics.
 Even though they saw a set of drugs that could be developed using the recombinant DNA techniques they focused on insulin as their first product.
 And Kleiner and Perkins clearly bet on the combination of Swanson and Boyer to establish the company.